 Dutton Employment Law is an employment contract law firm.

 The cost of an employment contract review by a lawyer is not prohibitive.
 In most cases, all it takes is one hour of a lawyer’s billable time.
-Moreover, in our experience, and especially for more senior employees, the employer will pay the employee back for the cost of the employment contract review.
+Moreover, in our experience, and especially for more senior employees and executives, the employer will pay the employee back for the cost of the employment contract review.

 Note: Click here if you have been asked to sign a new employment contract after you have worked for the employer for some time already.